hujhax/austin-improv-wiki/Merlin Works Graduation Shows.md

 Each run was the culmination of the school's "601" class which specialized in creating a longform format.

-Beginning in 2013, Merlin Works moved to the ZACH Theatre and graduation performances became a part of [[Merlin Works Second Sundays]].
+Beginning in 2013, Merlin Works moved to the ZACH Theatre and graduation performances became a part of [[Shows/Merlin Works Second Sundays|Merlin Works Second Sundays]].

 ## List of Shows in Chronological Order
 {| class="wikitable"